moonslide-app/moonslide/README.md

 - **[Create your own Template 🚧](#create-your-own-template-)**

 ## How it works 🔎
 Moonslide is based on the presentation framework [Reveal.js](https://revealjs.com/).
 You write your presentation in Markdown and Moonslide automatically generates a Reveal.js HTML presentation.
-Most features of Reveal.js are also supported in MoonSlide so it makes sense to have a look at the [Demo of Reveal.js](https://revealjs.com/) or to read their documentation.
+Most features of Reveal.js are also supported in Moonslide so it makes sense to have a look at the [Demo of Reveal.js](https://revealjs.com/) or to read their documentation.
 The [built-in plugins](https://revealjs.com/plugins/#built-in-plugins) of Reveal.js are also supported and included in the standard template.

 ### Usage
 There are two ways to use Moonslide.